 Woking Borough Council is working with Synectics to consolidate public protection systems across the town into one CCTV control centre.
 The facility will allow surveillance and security for public facilities to be managed from a central location.

-Woking town centre is undergoing a multi-million-pound redevelopment which will transform the residential, hospitality and retail offering.
-This presented the opportunity for a review of surveillance and alarm systems to create efficiencies and improve public safety.
+Woking town centre is undergoing a multi-million-pound redevelopment that will transform the residential, hospitality, and retail offerings.
+This presented an opportunity to review surveillance and alarm systems to create efficiencies and improve public safety.

-Key requirements for a new solution included the need to consolidate three surveillance units into one control centre: the control room that had previously been in the local police station, Council car parks, and Woking Shopping Centre.
+Essential requirements for a new solution included consolidating three surveillance units into one control centre: the control room that had previously been in the local police station, Council car parks, and Woking Shopping Centre.
 Additionally, the Council wanted to integrate alarms, radio communication – including with local law enforcement – and existing cameras from a variety of manufacturers.

-Synectics was chosen as the supplier best suited to meeting these needs and meeting any future requirements in integrating new digital technologies and sites.
+Synectics was chosen as the supplier best suited to meet these needs and any future requirements in integrating new digital technologies and sites.

 Efficiency through a united system